ibivibiv/lm-finetuning/Markdown/RESEARCH.md

     -   lsh to deduplicate content with jaccard similarity more than 0.7
     -   end of text token to end of document
     -   174 GB of text
-*   Wikipedia (Devlin et al 2018)
+-   Wikipedia (Devlin et al 2018)
-*   PG-19 Language Modelling Benchmark
+    -   wikitext is a good enough alternative

 ### Resources